Isobutane vs Butane – Isobutane Refrigerant – Isobutane Gas – What is Isobutane?

 There, isobutane is processed through an alkylation unit to make an alkylate.

-Whilst it is flammable, there have been few problems in the millions of refrigeration units worldwide.
+Whilst isobutane (isobutane gas) is flammable, there have been few problems in the millions of refrigeration units worldwide.

-Isobutane has very low global warming potential and insignificant ozone depletion potential.
+Isobutane (isobutane gas) has very low global warming potential and insignificant ozone depletion potential.

 Another important use of isobutane is as a feed stock for plastics.